340:75-1-86. Interstate Compact on the Placement of Children

 (B) The determination is transmitted to the sending state compact administrator:

-(ii) no more than 20-business days from the initial date the complete documentation and forms were received by the receiving state compact administrator from the sending state compact administrator.
+(ii) no more than 20-business days from the initial date the receiving state compact administrator receives the complete documentation and forms from the sending state compact administrator.

 (h) Recourse when sending or receiving state determines documentation is insufficient.

 (1) When the sending state compact administrator determines the ICPC request documentation is substantially insufficient, he or she specifies to the sending office what additional information is needed and requests it.

 (2) When the receiving state compact administrator determines the ICPC request documentation is substantially insufficient, he or she specifies what additional information is needed and requests it from the sending state compact administrator.
 Until the requested information is received, the receiving state is not required to continue with the assessment process.

 (3) When the receiving state compact administrator determines the ICPC request documentation is lacking needed information, but is otherwise sufficient, he or she specifies what additional information is needed and requests the information from the sending state compact administrator.
 When a provisional placement is pursued, the provisional placement evaluation process continues while the requested information is located and provided.

 (4) Failure of the compact administrator in either the sending state or the receiving state to request additional documentation or information within two-business days of receipt of the ICPC request and accompanying documentation raises a presumption the sending agency has met its requirements under the ICPC Regulation No. 7.